Rubrik: Products

-The company calls itself a “Zero Trust Data Security.”
+The company calls itself a "Zero Trust Data Security."
 It provides data management services such as the backup and recovery, targeting enterprises that run hybrid cloud environments.
 Its software can be run on-premises and in the cloud to protect and manage data.

 Third-party sources have cited the rise of ransomware and other corporate threats as increasing the total market demand for off-site backup solutions.

 Controversies

 In March 2018, Dell EMC sued two former employees that currently work for Rubrik, alleging that the employees downloaded Dell EMC trade secrets, solicited former Dell EMC customers, and provided unfair competitive advantages to Rubrik.

 Personnel

-Founder Bipul Sinha now serves as CEO after stepping down from his role at Lightspeed.
+Founder Bipul Sinha is CEO after stepping down from his role at Lightspeed.
 He holds several patents for distributed storage technologies.
-He has publicly described inviting all 900+ employees to board meetings as an act of “radical transparency.”
+He has publicly described inviting all to board meetings as an act of “radical transparency.”

 Former Microsoft Chairman John W. Thompson is a board member.
-Brooklyn Nets basketball player Kevin Durant is a notable investor, citing Rubrik as his first technology investment made with the guidance of noted angel investor Ron Conway.
+Phoenix Suns basketball player Kevin Durant is a notable investor, citing Rubrik as his first technology investment made with the guidance of noted angel investor Ron Conway.